vikas1709/WebDev-Session5/readme.md

   #output
 ```

-Create myapp.js

-Restart the server using the `boom!` command and add to `myapp.js`:
+Refresh the page to see the message:

 ```js
 const getMessage = () => "Hello World";
 document.getElementById('output').innerHTML = getMessage();
 ```

-Test with lodash in myapp.
+Test with [lodash](https://lodash.com) in myapp.

+`$ npm install lodash --save-dev`

 ```js
 import { uniq } from 'lodash';